Rules Part 1: The Game, Field, Players and Equipment

 running.
 Penalty 5 yards and re-do down.
 Penalty may be declined.

 - No player may hold, push, knock down any ball carrier.
-Penalty 10 yards and replay the down and a possible
+Penalty 5 yards from the spot of the infraction and replay the down and a possible

 suspension from the game depending on severity.

 - Once the ball is passed the line of scrimmage no ball carrier may pass the ball forward.